Cameron Maybin: Broadcasting career

 Maybin joined the YES Network as a color commentator for Yankees broadcasts for the 2022 season.
 In April 2022, he joined MLB Network as an on-air contributor for shows such as MLB Tonight.
 Maybin joined the Tigers broadcast team on Bally Sports Detroit as a studio analyst and occasional in-game analyst for the 2023 season.
-Maybin is also an analyst for the Detroit Tigers Radio Network for about 40 road contests.
+Maybin was also an analyst for the Detroit Tigers Radio Network for about 40 road contests.
+His contract was not renewed after the 2023 season due to allegations of sexual harassment, including making lewd comments and sending inappropriate text messages to female staff members.

 Personal life

-Maybin is a cousin of former NFL linebacker Aaron Maybin, current Detroit Lions linebacker Jalen Reeves-Maybin (Reeves-Maybin's father is Marques Maybin, a former University of Louisville basketball guard), former NBA guard Rashad McCants, and former WNBA guard/forward Rashanda McCants.
+Maybin is a cousin of former NFL linebacker Aaron Maybin, linebacker Jalen Reeves-Maybin (Reeves-Maybin's father is Marques Maybin, a former University of Louisville basketball guard), former NBA guard Rashad McCants, and former WNBA guard/forward Rashanda McCants.
 He is a third cousin of former NFL and Canadian Football League running back John Avery.

 Maybin and his wife Courtney's first child was born in 2016.
 They have three children, Trent, Max, and Laila.
 The family ran a non-profit called Maybin Mission that supported children in his hometown of Asheville.